chrisclarke01/LEDMatrix/README.md

 - [ ] Add a setting to only display top 25 CFB teams
 - [ ] Based on current weekday, only display certain sports (ie, on Saturdays, display CFB, on Sundays, display NFL, etc)
 - [ ] Add automatic enabling/disabling of sports leagues based on season times
+- [ ] Create some sort of easier way to update configs, such as a web interface or an app
+- [ ] Add ranked numbers for CFB matchups

 ### Setup video and feature walkthrough on Youtube :
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/_HaqfJy1Y54/0.jpg)](https://www.youtube.com/watch?v=_HaqfJy1Y54)